tldr-pages/tldr/pages/common/doctl-databases-options.md

 > Manage specific databases that are served by a database cluster.
 > More information: <https://docs.digitalocean.com/reference/doctl/reference/databases/options/>.

-- Run a doctl databases maintenance-window command with an access token:
+- Run a doctl databases options command with an access token:

 `doctl databases options [command] --access-token {{ access_token }}`